 Can you feel a tingling sensation, pins and needles, and a burning sensation in one or both of your hands?
 Is there decreased sensitivity in your fingers and pain in your wrist?
 The unpleasant feeling and pain connected with carpal tunnel syndrome can often keep you up at night.
-That might be the reason you are looking rid yourself of these issues.
+That might be the reason you are looking to rid yourself of these issues.

 Characteristics of Carpal Tunnel Syndrome and its causes